JesseWhiteJr/SocialBook/README.md

-# SOCIALBOOK - FACEBOOK CLONE
+# SOCIALBOOK - FACEBOOK DESIGN CLONE

 I built this with only html and css.
 This is an ongoing project, it's not finished.